Benzodiazepine: Recreational use

-Benzodiazepines are commonly used recreationally by poly-drug users.
-Mortality is higher among poly-drug users that also use benzodiazepines.
-Heavy alcohol use also increases mortality among poly-drug users.
-Dependence and tolerance, often coupled with dosage escalation, to benzodiazepines can develop rapidly among drug misusers; withdrawal syndrome may appear after as little as three weeks of continuous use.
+Benzodiazepines are commonly used recreationally by people who engage in polysubstance use.
+Mortality is higher among people with polysubstance use who also use benzodiazepines.
+Heavy alcohol use also increases mortality among people who engage in polysubstance use.
+Polydrug use involving benzodiazepines and alcohol can result in an increased risk of blackouts, risk-taking behaviours, seizures, and overdose.
+Dependence and tolerance, often coupled with dosage escalation, to benzodiazepines can develop rapidly among people who misuse drugs; withdrawal syndrome may appear after as little as three weeks of continuous use.
 Long-term use has the potential to cause both physical and psychological dependence and severe withdrawal symptoms such as depression, anxiety (often to the point of panic attacks), and agoraphobia.
 Benzodiazepines and, in particular, temazepam are sometimes used intravenously, which, if done incorrectly or in an unsterile manner, can lead to medical complications including abscesses, cellulitis, thrombophlebitis, arterial puncture, deep vein thrombosis, and gangrene.
 Sharing syringes and needles for this purpose also brings up the possibility of transmission of hepatitis, HIV, and other diseases.
 Benzodiazepines are also misused intranasally, which may have additional health consequences.
 Once benzodiazepine dependence has been established, a clinician usually converts the patient to an equivalent dose of diazepam before beginning a gradual reduction program.

 A 1999–2005 Australian police survey of detainees reported preliminary findings that self-reported users of benzodiazepines were less likely than non-user detainees to work full-time and more likely to receive government benefits, use methamphetamine or heroin, and be arrested or imprisoned.
 Benzodiazepines are sometimes used for criminal purposes; they serve to incapacitate a victim in cases of drug assisted rape or robbery.

-Overall, anecdotal evidence suggests that temazepam may be the most psychologically habit-forming (addictive) benzodiazepine.
+Overall, anecdotal evidence suggests that temazepam may be the most psychologically habit-forming benzodiazepine.
 Non-medical temazepam use reached epidemic proportions in some parts of the world, in particular, in Europe and Australia, and is a major addictive substance in many Southeast Asian countries.
 This led authorities of various countries to place temazepam under a more restrictive legal status.
 Some countries, such as Sweden, banned the drug outright.
 Temazepam also has certain pharmacokinetic properties of absorption, distribution, elimination, and clearance that make it more apt to non-medical use compared to many other benzodiazepines.